JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 If you put the triple-quote on the same line as the last word, this difference in behavior disappears.

 In Kotlin, you can format your line with the quotes on the new line, and there will be no extra empty line in the output.
 The left-most character of any line identifies the beginning of the line.
+The difference with Java is that Java automatically trims indents, and in Kotlin you should do it explicitly:

 ```kotlin
 fun main() {